Music of Chicago: The Chicago style

 The "Chicago style" of jazz originated in southern musicians moving North after 1917, bringing with them the New Orleans "Dixieland" or sometimes called "hot jazz" styles.

+Dixieland largely evolved into Chicago style in the late 1910s and the new style was popularly called that name by the early 1920s.

 King Oliver and Jelly Roll Morton became stars of the Chicago jazz scene.
 King Oliver in particular brought Louis Armstrong to Chicago in 1922 while he was performing at the Dreamland Café with his "Creole Jazz Band".
 More importantly, white musicians, or "alligators", attended Oliver's performances in order to learn how to play jazz.
 Louis Armstrong's recordings with his Chicago-based Louis Armstrong and his Hot Five and Hot Seven band came out in the years 1925 to 1928 and were popular with both black and white audiences.
 These recordings marked the transition of original New Orleans jazz to a more sophisticated type of American improvised music with more emphasis on solo choruses instead of just little solo breaks.
 This style of playing was adopted by white musicians who favored meters of 2 instead of 4.
 Emphasis on solos, faster tempos, string bass and guitar (replacing the traditional tuba and banjo) and saxophones also distinguish Chicago-style playing from New Orleans style.
-When Chicago musicians started playing 4 beat measures, they laid the foundation for the swing era.
-The Lindy Hop was originally danced to 4 beat Chicago style jazz and went on to become one of the iconic features of the swing era.
+When Chicago musicians started playing four-beat measures, they laid the foundation for the swing era.
+The Lindy Hop was originally danced to four-beat Chicago style jazz and went on to become one of the iconic features of the swing era.